billkurios/kata/README.md

 ```

+* *Question 4*
+For authentication, an SSO service can managed it.
+And for authorization on our web application, we can use the framework OAuth2 with the SSO service.

 * *Question 5*
 We can define rate limiting for API endpoints at the web server configuration file.
 It's a good pratice, because if not defined, our web server would shut down.
 It's Denied Of Service if the web server get more connections than he can managed.